MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/dotnet-core.md

 }
 ```

-## Availability of the WebViews
+## Availability of the web views

-For more details about WebViews see [Usage of Web Browsers](/azure/active-directory/develop/msal-net-web-browsers).
+For more details about web views, see [Usage of Web Browsers](/azure/active-directory/develop/msal-net-web-browsers).